Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Experiment

 As shown in \cref{tbl:distict-gen}, our models exhibit competitive performance across all metrics compared to mainstream image generation models.
 Notably, \ours beats BERT-style models~\cite{maskgit} in terms of gFID without the requirement of complicated sampling tuning.
 With comparable or even fewer parameters, our method surpasses most AR generative models~\cite{titok, vqgan, vit-vqgan, residual-vq, vqvae2} in both gFID and gIS metrics.
 Under the same training setting, \ours surpasses LlamaGen~\cite{llamagen} by significant gFID gains and notable gIS improvements.
 Specifically, \ours-B outperforms LlamaGen-B~\cite{llamagen} with gains of \textbf{2.56} in gFID and \textbf{69.7} in gIS.
 Besides, our \ours-L model achieves a gFID of \textbf{2.75} at 300 epochs, also obtaining a gain of \textbf{22.7} in gIS.
 Notably, when compared with LlamaGen-3B with 3B parameters, our {\ours}-XXL achieves even better generation performance with less than half the number of parameters and fewer training iterations.
+Futhermore, when VFMTok is incorporated into RAR~\cite{rar}, it achieves a generative performance with gFID of~\textbf{1.36}, which is the state-of-the-art generation performance at present.
 Additionally, class-conditional image generation results are visualized in the Appendix.

 Furthermore, we conducted experiments by \textbf{removing classifier-free guidance (CFG)}.
 Remarkably, the generation results without CFG show that most evaluation metrics—such as sFID, Precision, and Recall—remain comparable to those obtained with CFG.
 While gIS experiences a slight decline, gFID improves compared to its CFG-enabled counterpart.
 Similar trends are observed when VFMTok's encoder is replaced with other frozen pre-trained vision foundation models like SigLIP2~\cite{siglip2}.
 These results demonstrate that our method supports high-fidelity autoregressive image generation even without CFG, which significantly accelerates inference.
 In contrast, baseline methods suffer substantial performance degradation without CFG---for example, LlamaGen-3B model sees gFID worsen to \textbf{9.38}, whereas our 1.4B model VFMTok-XXL achieves a gFID of \textbf{1.95} without CFG.